liskomes/musical-waffle/The Booking System Phase 3/Table Report.md

 ⚠️ Attention

 Notes:
-1. It's not good that reserver user can change the reserver to whoever he/she wants
+1. It's not good that a reserver user can change the reserver to whoever he/she wants
 2. Changing the reservation end time to smaller than start time throws an error